hoelzl/OthelliteCpp/README.md

 ## Installation

 You need a C++ compiler that supports C++23 and CMake to build the project.
+The project has been tested with, GCC 14, Clang 18 or MSVC 19.39.33523.0.

+If you have a C++20 compiler, you can modify the `CMakeLists.txt` file to require C++20 instead of C++23 and change the uses of `std::format` to, e.g., string concatenation.

 If you have these prerequisites, you can build the project by running the following commands:

 ```bash
 git clone https://github.com/hoelzl/Reviser.git